-Even if we haven’t yet taken hold of the White House, women have come a long way toward equality in the past century.
-As much as we want our little feminist men and women to see all people as equal, it’s also our job to teach them about the trailblazers that got us to this point.
-Since March is Women’s History Month, now is the perfect opportunity to start the conversation — and then continue it for the rest of the year and beyond — with the help of books that are simultaneously informative and engaging.
+This Women’s History Month, we’re still pinching ourselves about the fact that we’re one step closer to equality now that Vice President Kamala Harris is in office.
+But as much as we want our little feminist boys and girls to celebrate the present and see what the future holds, it’s also our job to teach them about the trailblazers that got us to this point.
+Now is the perfect opportunity to start the conversation — and then continue it for the rest of the year and beyond — with the help of books that are simultaneously informative and engaging.

 We know how hard it is to find the right books to catch our kids’ eyes and hearts.
 When all they want to do is read the same rhyming book they heard last night, or read a new graphic novel, can you really get them to absorb the nonfiction stories of women who fought for our right to vote, the girls who stood up for their right to an education, the scientists and mathematicians who pursued their research despite all the men who told them they couldn’t?
 Yes, provided you’ve chosen the right books for the job.
 We think this list, which includes everything from picture books to young-adult nonfiction, is a good place to start.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 A version of this story was originally published in March 2018.